industrial-edge/profinet-io-connector-getting-started/docs/Installation.md

 ![TIA_Tag_Definition](graphics/TIA_Tag_Definition.PNG)

-Next, this tags needs to be populated.
+Next, this tag needs to be populated.
 So, in PLC program, assign the respective values to the output variables (e.g. in OB1).
+Here everything from `"GDB".signals` is copied to `SignalsOut`.

 ![TIA_Main_OB1_Definition](graphics/TIA_Main_OB1_Definition.PNG)